logo

 Mombasa teens invent solutions to social problems

-Students from Aga Khan Academy create something to address a need they saw in the community
+Aga Khan Academy students create products to address community needs

 In Summary